Back to Home

 The Game’s Look and Feel

-Side note, the phone screen screenshots here were for testing purposes, the game was actually built for iPads.
+Side note: the phone screenshots here were for testing purposes, the game was actually built for iPads.

 Visual Design